VadeanFlaviuAlexandru/RockPaperScissors/README.md

 </h1>

 <h4 align="center">My first personal project to understand CSS, HTML, JavaScript and Bootstrap better.</h4>
-<h5 align="center"> ⚠️ The CSS is a work in progress, while somethings need to be redone. ⚠️ </h5>
+<h5 align="center"> ⚠️ The CSS is a work in progress, while some things need to be redone. ⚠️ </h5>

 <p align="center">
   <a href="#key-features">Key Features</a> •